Course details

 -

-No class on Monday, February 20th (Family Day).
+No class on Monday, February 19th (Family Day) and Monday, April 1st (Easter Monday).
+This course will be offered 50% in person - on campus and 50% synchronously online.
+The instructor will provide details in the course outline.
 This course will be delivered using a HYBRID MODEL which will incorporate both in-person and online learning.
-Students will attend in-person, on campus in building SE06 room 105, on specific dates noted by the instructor on the course outline.
+Students will attend in-person, on campus in building SE01 room 208, on specific dates noted by the instructor on the course outline.
 The remaining lessons will be delivered live, online, through the Learning Hub.
 When working online, students will need access to a desktop or laptop computer with at least 8GB of RAM, a microphone, speakers, and an internet connection with speeds of 10Mbps or greater.
 (Please note: Shaw and Telus internet connections are typically 100Mbps or greater).
 This course is part of the Network Administrator Technician - Associate Certificate and can also be taken as a stand-alone course.
 For any inquiries regarding the NAT program, please e-mail khoward18@bcit.ca.
 Note: BCIT reserves the right to cancel courses.
 In the event of a course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current in your myBCIT account.

 Status